gugarosa/learnergy/README.md

 ## Installation

 We believe that everything has to be easy.
-Not tricky or daunting, Opytimizer will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.
+Not tricky or daunting, Learnergy will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.
 If you may just run the following under your most preferred Python environment (raw, conda, virtualenv, whatever):

 ```Python
 pip install learnergy